As an app developer, you probably spend the vast majority of your time thinking about the technical aspects of your work.

 You write lines of code, run tests, and make edits.
 If you’re working at a larger company — or, in some cases, even at a startup — that may be all you have to worry about.
 Your job begins and ends with development.

 If you’re trying to launch your own fledgling app, though, things are different.
 You can’t afford to take a back seat, cross your fingers, and hope that your app begins generating revenue after it launches.
 Instead, you need a clearly defined monetization strategy that covers all of the bases.

 So, here you are, reading this blog post.
 You’re wondering how to make money from an app.
 Can it be done?
-Are there some strategies that are better than others?
+Are some strategies better than others?

 Here’s the deal: apps hold the potential to be extremely profitable, or but they can also be complete failures.

 On the one hand, more than 1 in 4 apps are earning their developers at least $5,000 (and in some cases far, far more than that).
 On the other, only a fraction of a percentage of apps ever become a huge success.
 What’s the difference between the successful apps and the duds?
 It’s not just the quality of the app itself, or how helpful or fun it is for users.
 It’s also a question of the monetization strategy that an app employs.